 Update 3/26/20: Since the initial publishing of this article, the situation has changed quite a bit.
+COVID-19 has been declared a global pandemic by WHO.
 Please review the CDC’s guidelines for the most up-to-date information.

 It’s all over the news and dominating international headlines.
-But how much should you worry about contracting COVID-19, the sickness caused by the newest coronavirus strain creating panic around the world?
+But how much should you worry about contracting COVID-19, the newest coronavirus strain creating panic around the world?

 This is not to say the virus isn’t serious.
 It is new and full of unknowns.
 However, it is never productive to panic about any public health crisis.
 All you can do is take reasonable steps to protect yourself, and these are the same common-sense steps we recommend to protect against other viruses like the flu.

 It is believed the virus can spread person-to-person, meaning you need to be in close contact (6 feet or less) with someone who is infected.
 If you have not traveled to China recently, or been in close contact with someone who has, you should not panic about contracting the virus.
-(That doesn’t mean it’s not possible, but trust us, there are more pressing things in life to worry about!)
+(That doesn’t mean it’s not possible, but again, panicking is not a productive step!)

 While our understanding of the virus is growing every day, at this point the U.S. Centers for Disease Control and Prevention (CDC) assesses the immediate health risk from COVID-19 to be low for the general American public.